Szczensny/teaching_sql/README.md

 To raise containers run from a main catalog:
 `docker compose up -d`

+Stop containers run from a main catalog:
+`docker compose down`

 To load example data run from a main catalog:
 `python3 data_import.py`